hashicorp/serf/website/source/docs/compatibility.html.markdown

 <div class="alert alert-info">
 <p>
-<strong>Warning: </strong> Version 0.5 introduces support for queries, providing a real-time
+<strong>Warning: </strong> Version 0.6 introduces support for key rotation.
+This feature
-request/response mechanism.
-This feature is only supported if the agent is running protocol version 4.
-If an agent is running an older protocol, then attempting to start a query will return an error.
+uses the same protocol version, but requires that all agents be on 0.6.
+Attempting to use key rotation will result in errors.
 </p>
 </div>